Kuching Wetlands National Park

 The Kuching Wetlands National Park (KWNP; Taman Negara Tanah Lembap Kuching) is a national park in Petra Jaya, Kuching District, Kuching Division, Sarawak, Malaysia.
 It is the remains of the former Sarawak Mangrove Forest Reserve which covered 170 km2.

 Located 30 km from Kuching, the Wetlands National Park was gazetted in 1992 and covers an area of 66.1 km2 on the estuarine reaches of the Sibu Laut and Salak rivers.
 The park is composed of coastal, marine and freshwater ecosystems.
 The predominantly saline and deltaic mangrove system includes an extensive network of marine waterways and tidal creeks, formed by the interconnecting rivers of Sungei Sibu-Laut, Batang Salak and Sungei Santubong that form the boundary of the park.
 Some small patches of heath forest are found within the park.

 Biodiversity

 The park is the home of at least three predominantly arboreal primates; the endangered proboscis monkey (Nasalis larvatus), the long-tailed macaques and the silvered langurs.
 White-bellied sea eagles, mudskippers and horseshoe crabs are also present.
-Otters and the Irrawaddy dolphins can also be sighted.
+Hairy-nosed otters, Irrawaddy dolphins, and saltwater crocodiles can also be sighted.
 On nearby Mount Santubong, hornbills can be seen.